tryingsomestuff/Minic/README.md

 * 0.80 : level from 0 to 10.
 0 is random mover, 10 is full strength
 * 0.81 : working on random mover and pondering
 * 0.82 : finally a working pondering release ...
+* 0.83 : bug fix, pawn PST were not use anymore ... :-S

 ## Thanks